Vol 7: Secrets of Stags Ridge Vineyard

 “For me, as we had these walkabouts in the vineyard, I found that the fruit would surprise me as it had these big, round tannins and that the concentration really came from the soil.
 In fact, the soil is more like a cobblestone street.
 There are giant rocks scattered throughout – some so large, that we couldn’t install trellising into the ground!” shares Don.

 For Don, a long-time devotee of Cabernet Sauvignon, Stags Ridge offered a unique chance to experiment and refine.
 When esteemed winemaker Andy Erickson, of Screaming Eagle fame, joined the Seven Apart crew, the team decided to make three different Cabernet Sauvignons from the same vineyard.
-These are the Shale, the Summit, and the Basalt Cabernet Sauvignon.
+These are the Seven Apart Shale, the Seven Apart Summit, and the Seven Apart Basalt Cabernet Sauvignon.
 According to Don, it’s the same rootstock, the same year, the same vineyard manager, and the same winemaker, yet depending on what part of the vineyard the grapes are selected, you get three distinctly different expressions of wine.

 “Stags Ridge is a winning recipe,” he adds.